hanggrian/IIT-CS553/assignments/hw5/report.md

 crashes as mentioned in Problem 1.
 Therefore, only 16GB dataset benchmarks are presented for `vaultx`.

+Hadoop and Spark require a `tiny.instance` as the master node of the cluster.
+I have increased the memory limit from 4GB to 6GB to avoid the freezing issue when spawning jobs.
 Although searching is mostly I/O bound, Hadoop and Spark jobs still suffer from slow startup times.
-For 1,000 searches on a 16GB dataset, both Hadoop and Spark take nearly a minute to complete, while `vaultx` finishes in under 0.1 seconds.
-`hashgen` performs the best on all datasets, but there is a bug that causes search results not to appear for difficulties larger than 3.
+For 1,000 searches on a 16GB dataset, both Hadoop and Spark take nearly a minute to complete, while `vaultx` finishes in under 0.1 seconds. `hashgen` performs the best on all datasets, but there is a bug that causes search results not to appear for difficulties larger than 3.

 In the search benchmarks, the difficulty level does not seem to affect the searching time.
 The throughput grows linearly with the size of the dataset, but